ealtili/Blog/Troubleshooting_Kubernetes.md.md

 Basic strategy is first look at deployments then pods and for both of those two to look at status and events.

 That's generally enough to cover most of the scenarios when it comes to kubernetes and deployment failures.
+Lets look at a few scenarios and to apply them.

+ - **Deployment Failing and you**

-Letsa few scenarios and i'm going to show you how to apply them hey man how's it going your deployments failing Oh what are you seeing crash oh okay let's have a look so the first thing we're gonna do is we
+ hey man how's it going
+your deployments failing Oh what are you seeing crash oh okay let's have a look so the first thing we're gonna do is we